Longtime Parti Quebecois members Cloutier, Léger won’t seek re-election

 Several reports published Tuesday suggested other longtime PQ members are also weighing their political futures.

 Lisee said there's no reason for alarm.
-The majority of his caucus intends to run this year and he applauded Cloutier and Léger for their difficult choices.
+The majority of his caucus intends to run this year and he applauded Cloutier and Leger for their difficult choices.

 "At the beginning of an election year, it's the right moment, out of respect for the members and the party and voters in the riding to announce their colours and whether they intend to run," Lisee said.
 "For me ... it's a gesture of respect."